Quadratic independence of coordinate functions of certain homogeneous spaces and action of compact quantum groups: Abstract

-Suppose that a compact quantum group $\clq$ acts faithfully on the commutative $C^*$ algebra of continuous functions on $G/T$, where $G$ is a compact, semisimple, centre-less, connected Lie group of simply-laced type, i.e. A,D or E types, with a maximal torus $T$, Lie algebra $\clg$ and a regular element $H$, and assume also that the action is linear in the sense that it leaves invariant the space $\{ f_\lambda, \lambda \in \clg^\prime \}$, $f_\lambda(g):=\lambda({\rm Ad}_g(H))$.
-It is proved that $\clq$ must be commutative, i.e. of the form $C(K)$ for some compact group $K$.
-As a corollary, it is also shown that any compact quantum group having a faithful action on the noncommutative manifold obtained by Rieffel deformation of $G/T$ satisfying a similar `linarity' condition must be a Rieffel-Wang type deformation of some classical group.
+As a corollary, it is also shown that any compact quantum group having a faithful action on the noncommutative manifold obtained by Rieffel deformation of $M$ satisfying a similar `linearity' condition must be a Rieffel-Wang type deformation of some compact group.